 - Equipment: Boeing 737-800

 We ended up getting to the airport nearly 2 hours before departure time.
-There really was no need to, except my wife and I were getting tired by this point and really didn’t want to walk around any more.
+That’s way too early, but my wife and I were both tired of walking around.
 That did give us some time to look around, not that it took very long in this small terminal.
 The check-in area is just one long rectangle, with a few backless benches to sit on in the center, and a couple of rows of chairs along both ends.
 Note that the first photo makes the terminal look chaotic, but when we were there at 7 P.M. on a Saturday, it was deserted.
 There was a sign for an observation area up on the second floor, but since it was already dark, I didn’t go up there to look.